 The venture collaboration model addresses these concerns by providing ventures with access to the right people to build their businesses from both a talent perspective as well as customer acquisition at all stages of development.
 Startups can also expect a wealth of advice from established corporate partners, opportunities to pilot real field tests and case studies that lead to early market validation.

 Every day organizations are coming up with their own venture accelerator models.
-In the past week alone, the NFL opened up shop to trade licensing rights for equity, and Tyson Foods launched a program to fund agricultural startups.
 It is easy to see why demand-driven investment is superior to a purely VC or accelerator approach.
 Corporations participating in programs like TechNexus’s EMERGE accelerator, which focuses on wearable tech ventures for first responders, are granted inside access to the leading-edge technology in a variety of formats — V2V communications, LED-lit apparel, location monitoring, and more.
 Rather than fearing outside innovation as a threat to the core business, venture collaboration allows established corporate partners to stay ahead of the development curve.